 Sweden cooperates in various ways with different countries.
 In many countries, Sweden has a long-term cooperation, and maintains a direct dialogue with governments and agencies; in other countries it works through Swedish and international organisations.
 Today, Sweden maintains extensive long-term development cooperation with a total of 36 priority countries in Africa, Asia, Europe, and Latin America, in addition to regional, global and thematic cooperation.

-By initiating and coordinating the SLSD, Sida wants to be a relevant partner for the business sector and stimulate private investments that make a difference for people living in poverty and vulnerability.
+Objective: By initiating and coordinating the SLSD, Sida wants to be a relevant partner for the business sector and stimulate private investments that make a difference for people living in poverty and those who are vulnerable.

 In addition to funding the initiative, Sida contributes to IB by engaging in dialogue and networking with the other BCtA funders.